MichelleDuda/scoops-ice-cream/README.md

 <img src="documentation/landingimage.jpg">

 ### About Us Section
 - The About Us section is located on the main page under the hero image.
-It contains plain black text on a white background to maintain a clean and simple appearance, mimicing the clean simplicity of the ingredients we utilize.
+It contains plain black text on a white background to maintain a clean and simple appearance, mimicking the clean simplicity of our ingredients.
 - This section gives the user a clear description of what the company does and what its main ideals are.
 <img src="documentation/aboutus.jpg">

 ### Footer
-- The Footer section contains 3 separate sections with imporatant information that a user could need easy access to - Opening Hours, Social Media Links, and Address/Telephone Number.
+- The Footer section contains 3 separate sections with important information that a user could need easy access to - Opening Hours, Social Media Links, and Address/Telephone Number.
 - The Footer is the same on all 4 pages of the website - Home, Menu, Contact, and Confirmation pages.
 - The footer is placed on a pale pink background in keeping with the overall color scheme and to distinguish it from the rest of the page.